Western Australian Procurement Rules FAQs

 Exceptions

-Rule C4.2 sets out three circumstances when the minimum competitive requirements in Rule C4.1 do not apply.
+Rule C4.2 sets out the three circumstances when the minimum competitive requirements in Rule C4.1 do not apply.

 To proceed with exceptions (as distinct from exemptions), State agencies do not require written advice from Finance.